goeiebook/creativelab/README.md

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
 How did Both make this thing?
 The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
 But they are difficult to use.
 The anchor tool doesn't seem to work.
-Clicking the tiny verticies is difficult.
+The vertex manipulators are tiny and aggravating.
 The play bar disappears at inconvienent times, then reappears at an even more inconvienient time.
-Heavy CPU usage causes my Macbook's fan to go into overdrive.
+Heavy CPU usage causes my Macbook's fan to spin at top speed.
 This UI has some serious issues.
-But apparently it not hold Both back.
+But apparently it did not hold Both back.

 The Chrome Dev console helpfully remembers everything you enter, including mistakes and typos.
-So after a bit of hacking around, the suggestion list will become polluted.
+So after a bit of hacking around, the suggestion list becomes polluted.
 Annoyed by this, I begin searching for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But during the process I stumble onto the Resources Tab, which has an entry named Local Storage.
 [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
 And the CreativeLab5 site appears to use it:

 ![local storage editor][localstorage]

-Pretty-printing the contents of the 'boardStates' key reveals interesting information.
+Pretty-printing the contents of 'boardStates' reveals interesting information.
 It is a JSON data structure, and the vocabulary suggests a represention of animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the JSON for the default page.

 The 'shapes' key is where the most interesting details are.
 Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
 This is quite exciting.
 Perhaps there is a way to create an animation using tools other than those provided by the site.